Grace Natalie

 Grace Natalie Louisa (born 4 July 1982) is an Indonesian politician and former television newsreader and journalist.
-She is one of co-founders of the Indonesian Solidarity Party (PSI) in 2014, and became its leader until 2021.
+She is one of co-founders of the Indonesian Solidarity Party (PSI) in 2014, and was its leader until 2021.

 Education

 Grace Natalie completed high school at SMAK 3 BPK Penabur, Jakarta.
 She then majored in accounting at the Institute of Business and Informatics Indonesia.
 She was a teaching assistant and also a Sunday school teacher in church.

 Her introduction to journalism came when SCTV network held its SCTV Goes to Campus competition in search of graduates to train as journalists.
 Grace won the Jakarta division of the competition and went on to reach the top five nationally.

 TV career

 After completing her studies, Grace was recruited by SCTV and became a presenter on its flagship news show Liputan 6.
 In her early years as a television journalist, she covered crime, politics, business and other current affairs.
 She said it was difficult to adapt to the highly dynamic world of television with unpredictable working hours.
 But that did not dampen her spirit, and she gradually fell in love with the world of journalism.
 Within three years, she moved to ANTV and then to tvOne.